p0wen/puffins/TESTING.md

 - "Great products"
 - "Beautiful design"
-- "I wish i could increase/decrease quantity within the sidedrawer cart"
 - "Footer looks a little too full"

-Following Bugs were identified:
+Following Improvements/Features/Bugs were identified:
+- Feature request: I wish i could increase/decrease quantity within the sidedrawer cart :white_check_mark:
+- Improvement: Cart on Mobile view hidden.
+As an idea for a later release the logo and text logo would move to the center.
+Moving the Burger-Menu to the left side of the screen and adding the cart symbol to the right top corner. :toolbox:
-- Side Drawer Cart on iPhone not scrollable :white_check_mark:
+- Bug: Side Drawer Cart on iPhone not scrollable :white_check_mark:
-- Quantity not shown in Side Drawer Cart :white_check_mark:
+- Bug: Quantity not shown in Side Drawer Cart :white_check_mark:
-- Buttons on Carrousel not inline with button box :white_check_mark:
+- Bug: Buttons on Carrousel not inline with button box :white_check_mark:
-- Cart Mobile Fullpage not in view :white_check_mark:
+- Bug: Cart Mobile Fullpage not in view :white_check_mark:
-- Info Toast behind Navbar :white_check_mark:
+- Bug: Info Toast behind Navbar :white_check_mark:
+- Bug:Adding a Product to the cart and using the back button in browser or the implemented backbutton does not refresh the page.
+Therefor the cart does not signal that the user has something in the cart.
+Couple of solutions found on Stackoverflow were tested but none could solve the issue.
+This bug is still pending and should be fixed in the next release. :toolbox:
+-

 # Automatic Tests & Continious Integration